Shivanshu-Gupta/icl-coverage/README.md

 The code is organized as follows:

 - `data/` contains the datasets used in the paper.
+The datasets can be downloaded from [here](https://1drv.ms/u/s!AqJNiE6C-nXuoawBxh-3rfUsSf4-8A?e=3o1YDK).
 - `src/params.py` defines experiment parameters
 - `src/driver.py` is the main file to run a single experiment.
 Instead of directly running this file, use `src/experiments.py` -- it defines default parameters and makes it easy to run multiple experiments.
 - `src/experiments.py` contains the code to run experiments, track experiment statuses and aggregate results.
 Instead, of directly it dumps the parameters for all the experiments to a file that is then used by `src/run.py`.